robcarver17/skipperman/docs/import_membership_list_help.md

 You can either:

 - Click on `Choose from all existing sailors` if you think this is an existing sailor, but not one of the ones with buttons to select from.
 You can then choose one of those sailors, or switch back to seeing just the similar sailors.
+You can also sort the list of sailors in various ways to try and find the sailor you want.
 - Click on the button with the sailor name on.
 This will mark that sailor as a member and move on to the next option.

 *Note the membership status of the sailors who were originally marked as members in the system is shown as TBC - whilst the import is happening we aren't sure if sailors are members or not.*